1000 E. University Avenue

 There will be two types of allocations: start-up or educational allocations, and large computing allocations.
 Requests for the use of the Wyoming portion of NWSC computational resources should address challenging science problems in the atmospheric and related sciences requiring capability computing, contribute to cross-disciplinary research in the geosciences and Earth System sciences, and help attain the goals of fostering substantive scientific and computational collaborations between UW and NCAR, EPSCoR state, or front-range researchers.

-The next Large Allocation requests for resources are due May 15, 2013.
-Awards will be made in mid-June, with projects able to start by early July.
+The next Large Allocation requests for resources are due December 15, 2014.
+Awards will be made in late January, with projects able to start by early February.

 All large computing allocations will be reviewed by the Wyoming Resource Allocations Panel (WRAP).
 Large computing proposal requests for the use of WNA must: